nikkbh/spring-security-project/README.md

 ## About Project:
 The project is a simple organization webapp showcasing the authentication & authorization using Spring Security in Java.

 Users can login using username and password stored in MySQL database encrypted using the bcrypt hashing algorithm.
 Each user in the organization has a role assigned to them, i.e; EMPLOYEE, MANAGER and ADMIN.
-Role base authorization is implemented and access tot certain pages is given to certain roles.
+Role base authorization is implemented and access to certain pages is given to only to specifed roles.

 ## Programming Language/Frameworks/Technologies used: